-The admissions arrangements for children with SEND are no different than for other children, except where a child is subject to a Statement of Special Educational Needs/Education Health and Care Plan (EHCP), when a child will be admitted by agreement with the Local Authority, if the School can meet thechild's needs.
+The admissions arrangements for children with SEND are no different than for other children, except where a child is subject to a Statement of Special Educational Needs/Education Health and Care Plan (EHCP), when a child will be admitted by agreement with the Local Authority, if the School can meet the child's needs.
 Careful attention is paid to identifying an individual's needs before he/she takes up his/her place.
+Parents of students with an EHCP are advised by the Local Authority to contact schools in advance of any application to discuss the particular needs of their son or daughter and the terms of the EHCP.
+Provided the agreed criteria are met, no child would be denied a place at Ivingswood Academy on the grounds of having an identified Special Educational Need or Disability.